-For example, using minerals and soap in an enema puts a person at risk of an electrolyte imbalance.
-This is also a risk of using some premixed enema solutions.
+For example, using minerals and soap in an enema puts a person at risk of an

 A homemade enema may contain the wrong proportions of salt or soap, which can disrupt the body’s balance of electrolytes.
 According to at least one medical report, this disruption can be fatal, following an enema.

 Other types of enemas can injure the bowels.
 Coffee, lemon juice, and other acidic ingredients in enema solutions can cause irritation, burns, and inflammation.